Río Grande (Mendoza)

 Río Grande (Spanish for "great river") is a river located in Malargüe Department of southwestern Mendoza Province, Argentina.
-It arises in the confluence of the rivers Cobre and Tordillo on the Andes range near Chile and ends at the Colorado River at the Neuquén Province border.
+It arises in the confluence of the rivers Cobre and Tordillo on the Andes range near Chile and ends at its junction with the Barrancas River to form the Colorado River at the Neuquén Province border.
 Its total length is 275 km.
 It's the most plentiful river of Mendoza with a flow of 107 m3/s.

 The river is from 125 km of Malargüe city and its course is development through volcanic rocks cracks.
 Around exists untouched earth, but the local government plans to take advantage of its resources.